 Sometimes our fitness routine gets little, well – routine.
 Jump start your way to a healthier you with our fat-burning morning surf sessions and strengthening yoga practice.
 “Even when you don’t get up on that board, it’s an amazing workout,” assures Samantha Brown, a host on the Travel Channel.
 SwellWomen surf vacations made Health magazine’s 10 Most Slimming Vacations list!

-Alright, this one might be a bit of s stretch, but did you know?
+Did you know?
 Money spent on experiences, rather than material goods has been shown to lead to more happiness (Nicolao, Irwin, & Goodman, 2009).

 Between the amazing island views, clear turquoise waters, and blissful wellness activities, how could not catch yourself smiling a little more than usual?
 Here are a few reviews from past guests who were truly happy to have experienced a SwellWomen surf vacation: